The Lancaster Methods of Raising Calves

 A good start for ALL calves:

 The cow will get milked again in a few hours, or at the next milking time.
-We find that the calf does best on the freshest milk, so instead of trying to re-warm the first milking, it’s best to feed the current, fresh milking.
+We find that the calf does best on the freshest milk, so instead of trying to re-warm the first milking, it’s best to feed from the current, fresh milking.

 The first colostrum (what is left over after you feed the calf) can be kept and frozen for future use (for your use or someone may want to buy some from you for their animals or for emergencies).
 We like to pour the milk into freezer gallon or quart ziplock bags.
 Be sure to label with the cow’s name and the date.

 For calves getting fresh milk from their mothers via bottle/bucket: